Anaphylaxis Treatment in California, Washington and Oregon

 Anaphylaxis is a severe allergic reaction that can also be life-threatening.
 At Columbia Asthma and Allergy Clinic, our experienced allergy doctors and medical staff offer allergy treatment and testing that can help reduce the risk of this condition.
 Simply call your nearest location today or request an appointment online.

 Around 5% of Americans have experienced anaphylaxis — a severe and potentially life-threatening allergic reaction.
 The doctors at Columbia Asthma & Allergy Clinic provide thorough allergy testing and treatment programs to reduce your risk of anaphylaxis.
-If you’re concerned about severe allergic reactions, call or schedule an appointment online at any of the 13 convenient locations in four states: in Fremont, Oakland, Redwood City, Sunnyvale, San Mateo, and San Leandro, California; Clackamas and Gresham, Oregon; Bellevue, Fishers Landing, Longview, and Salmon Creek, Washington; and Eagle, Idaho.
+If you’re concerned about severe allergic reactions, call or schedule an appointment online at any of the 13 convenient locations in four states: in Fremont, Oakland, Redwood City, Sunnyvale, San Mateo, California; Clackamas and Gresham, Oregon; Bellevue, Fishers Landing, Longview, and Salmon Creek, Washington; and Eagle, Idaho.

 Anaphylaxis Q & A